 Section 3: Required Hours for CPC Drivers

 Professional drivers with a Driver CPC (Certificate of Professional Competence) are required to achieve and maintain their certification by completing a specific number of training hours.
-Here's a breakdown of the training requirements:
+Here’s a breakdown:

-The requirement is to complete 35 hours of approved CPC training every 60 months, which equates to every 5 years.
+- The requirement is to complete 35 hours of approved CPC training every 60 months.

-It's crucial to note that if you complete more than 35 hours within a 5-year block, you cannot transfer or carry over those extra hours, and they will be lost.
-This underscores the importance of having a Driver CPC hours checking system in place to ensure you don't exceed the 35-hour limit.
+It’s crucial to note that if you complete more than 35 hours within a 5-year block, you cannot transfer or carry over those extra hours.
+This underscores the importance of having a Driver CPC hours checking system in place.

 Section 4: CPC Hours Not Showing: Troubleshooting